arc64/www.tecks.co.nz/books/important-learning-and-teaching-events/learning-interactions-and-their-component-events/practice-stimuli/the-mode-of-the-practice-stimulus.md

 ---
+has_children: false
 layout: default
+nav_order: 1
-title: "The mode of the practice stimulus
+title: 'The mode of the practice stimulus '
-"
-nav_order: Themodeofthepracticestimulus
-has_children: false
 ---
 # The mode of the practice stimulus